MARC (archive)

 MARC (Mailing list ARChive) is a computer-related mailing list archive.
 It archives over 31 million e-mails from over 2400 mailing lists, with approximately 320,000 new mails added per month.
 The archive is hosted by KoreLogic, and is maintained by a group of volunteers led by Hank Leininger.

 Mailing list indexes includes popular mailing list such as Linux kernel mailing list.

 MARC was founded in 1996 to serve as a unified archive of electronic mailing lists, similar to what DejaNews (now Google Groups) did for Usenet.

 MARC uses a MySQL relational database to store its messages and Perl to access the data.
 The archive can be searched for mailing list names, authors, subject lines and full-text of the e-mail messages.

 Privacy criticism

-In controversy with Right to be forgotten MARC is very reluctant to delete posts upon user requests.
+In controversy with the right to be forgotten, MARC is very reluctant to delete posts upon user requests.